 Slip into the on-site café for breakfast or lunch.
 Relax in the hotel’s lovely courtyard, or treat yourself to some pampering at the spa.

-Settle into a comfortable home-away-from-home in Drury Plaza Hotel Milwaukee Downtown.
+Settle into a comfortable home-away-from-home at the Drury Plaza Hotel.
 Set in a building dating back to 1928, this casual hotel offers snug rooms complete with Wi-Fi and flat-screen TVs, plus coffee makers, mini-fridges, and microwaves.